Breast reduction surgery in Milwaukee, WI

 Preparing for Your Breast Reduction Surgery

 Your surgeon may require you to have a mammogram (breast x-ray) before surgery.
-We also strongly encourage our patients to donate a unit of blood before surgery.
-If a transfusion is needed your own blood is used.
 Our office assists in making these arrangements.
 When the date for your procedures has been set, we will provide you with specific instructions for the days immediately before and after surgery.
 A number of points may be covered, including:

 - Avoiding certain medications that may complicate surgery or recovery.
 Such as Aspirin, and Aspirin type products, Vitamin E and Gingko.